 The initial dustfall sampling locations and frequency were established at the Mine Site, Milne Port and along the Tote Road in the summer of 2013 to monitor dust deposition rates and verify predictions of its potential impacts (Refer to Attachment 6- Dust Fall Monitoring Program for details).
+In 2018, six (6) new dustfall locations were added within the Tote Road corridor to address commitments made for the Production Increase Proposal (6MTPA).
+A summary of the yearly dustfall sampling program, and results can be found in the Annual Terrestrial Report for the Project.
+Methodologies used for the program are outlined in Attachment 6 - Dust Fall Monitoring Program, in addition to the Terrestrial Environment Mitigation and Monitoring Plan.
 Sampling locations and frequency associated with the Dust Fall Monitoring Program will be reassessed and revised/updated as required.

-Along with dust monitoring, Baffinland commits to continuous monitoring of SO_2 and NO_x at Milne Port following the start of ore shipments to be carried out through several shipping seasons.
+Along with dust monitoring, Baffinland commits to continuous monitoring of SO2 and NO_x at Milne Port following the start of ore shipments to be carried out through several shipping seasons.
 Intermittent monitoring at the Mine Site will also be performed.
 A review for the continuation of these programs based on the results of the monitoring and through consultation with Environment Canada will be performed.
-To address this commitment, air quality monitoring systems were installed at the Mine Site and Milne Port during late 2014 to monitor SO_2 and NO_x .
+To address this commitment, air quality monitoring systems were installed at the Mine Site and Milne Port during late 2014 to monitor SO2 and NO_x.
 Baffinland commits to re-visit this monitoring program should the Project change significantly.